ScribesZone/ModelScript/docs/languages/aui/index.rst

     **to be described only informally using a "paper and pencil" method.**
     This page present a candidate language to represent AUI more formally.
     It is **not** to be used in current projects.
-It is shown here just to shown how abstract user interface modeling could be integrated in ModelScript.
-The language is presented as-is without any guarantee that it fit expert needs.
+It is shown here just to show how abstract user interface modeling could be integrated in ModelScript.
+The language is presented as-is without any guarantee that it fits expert needs.

 Examples
 --------